-The bankruptcy trustee may be a local bankruptcy attorney or a nonlawyer who is very knowledgeable about Chapter 7 or Chapter 13 bankruptcy generally and the local court’s rules and procedures in particular.
+You'll find out who your bankruptcy trustee will be a few days after you file your bankruptcy papers.
+Look for a notice from the court.
+It will give you the trustee's name, business address, and business phone number.
+The bankruptcy trustee might be a local bankruptcy attorney or a nonlawyer who is knowledgeable about Chapter 7 or Chapter 13 bankruptcy and the local rules and procedures of your court.

-The goals and duties of the bankruptcy vary slightly depending on whether you are filing for Chapter 7 or Chapter 13 bankruptcy.
-To learn about the role of the trustee under the different bankruptcy chapters, see Duties of the Chapter 7 Bankruptcy Trustee and Duties of the Chapter 13 Bankruptcy Trustee.
+To learn more about the role of the trustee under the different bankruptcy chapters, see What Does the Chapter 7 Bankruptcy Trustee Do? and What Does the Chapter 13 Bankruptcy Trustee Do?